gnafit/gna/doc/source/inputs.rst

 experimental data -- the observable for them is the parameter value itself, the data is the central value and the uncertainty is sigma, specified in the parameter definition.
-Therefore, to add punishment terms to the fit, we need:
+Therefore, to add punishment terms to the fit, we need to:

-1. create a new dataset for pull parameters; there is short command for that (check the code)::
+1. Create a new dataset for pull parameters; there is short command for that (check the code)::

      -- dataset --name pulls --pull peak.BackgroundRate

    Here just add parameter added to the dataset ``pulls`` (the name is arbitrary), any number can be specified.
-2. add the created dataset to the ``--datasets`` argument of the ``analysis`` command;
+2. Cdd the created dataset to the ``--datasets`` argument of the ``analysis`` command;
-3. add all the pull parameters to the ``--observations`` of the ``analysis`` command;
+3. Add all the pull parameters to the ``--observations`` of the ``analysis`` command;

 Try to construct the command yourself.
 Or here is the complete one